-SECTION I. MEDICAID MANAGED CARE RATES 3.
-Projected Benefit Costs and Trends 21 benefits or services since the last rate certification, including, but not limited to: a. more or fewer state plan benefits covered by Medicaid managed care. b. any recoveries of overpayments made to providers by health plans in accordance with 42 CFR §438.608(d). c. requirements related to payments from health plans to any providers or class of providers. d. requirements or conditions of any applicable waivers. e. requirements or conditions of any litigation to which the
+3. Projec ted Benefit Costs and Trends the nefits or services since a last rate certification, cluding, but not limited 21 a. more or fewer state plan benefits covered by Medicaid managed care. b. any recoveries of overpayments made to providers by health plans in accordance with 42 CFR §438.608(d).
+C. requirements related to payments from health plans to any providers or class of providers. d. requirements or conditions of any applicable waivers. e. requirements or conditions of any litigation to which the state is subjected.

-SECTION I. MEDICAID MANAGED CARE RATES 3.
-Projected Benefit Costs and 3.
-Projected Benefit Costs and Trends x.
+3. Projected Benefit Costs and Trends x.
 For each change related to covered benefits or services, the rate certification must include an estimated impact of the change on the amount of projected benefit costs and a description of the data, assumptions, and methodologies used to develop the adjustment. xi.
-Mercer Rate Certification O New Services, page 7 " Prospective Rating adjustments, Pages 20-21 Mercer Rate Certification Technical Changes for ABA services, page 2 and Appendices B & C Mercer Rate Certification Technical Change, pages 2-3 and Appendices B & C a. any change determined by the actuary to be non- material can be grouped with other non-material changes and described within the rate certification, provided that: i. the rate certification includes a list of all non-material • N/A • • where in the rate setting process the adjustments were applied.
+Mercer Rate Certification O New Services, page 7 " Prospective Rating adjustments, Pages 20-21 Mercer Rate Certification Technical Changes for ABA services, page 2 and Appendices B & C Mercer Rate Certification Technical Change, pages 2-3 and Appendices B & C a. any change determined by the actuary to be non- material can be grouped with other non-material changes and described within the rate certification, provided that: i. the rate certification includes a list of all non-material • N/A • •